agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 In 1982, the Automated Geographic Reference, or AGR, was established with the goal to catalog and maintain this data.
 AGR entered the modern era in 1984 with the purchase of ARC/INFO on a PRIME minicomputer.

-In 1989, UGRC was created (replacing AGR).
+In 1989, AGRC was created (replacing AGR).
 That change brought with it new GIS-related priorities and at the top of the list was the completion of the SGID.
-UGRC entered into a contract with the Governor’s Office of Planning and Budget for $80,000 to assist in the effort.
+AGRC entered into a contract with the Governor’s Office of Planning and Budget for $80,000 to assist in the effort.
 As a result, the first SGID infrastructure was completed in 1991.

 The SGID was further solidified in 1991 with the passage of [Senate Bill 21](https://le.utah.gov/xcode/Title63F/Chapter1/63F-1-S507.html).
-Passing unanimously, this bill created the UGRC and the SGID in state statute and eliminated many uncertainties such as future funding for the database and UGRC’s responsibilities.
+Passing unanimously, this bill created the AGRC and the SGID in state statute and eliminated many uncertainties such as future funding for the database and UGRC’s responsibilities.

+During the 2021 General Session, the Utah Legislature agreed to change the name of AGRC to the Utah Geospatial Resource Center (UGRC), as passed in House Bill 261, “Geographic Reference Center Amendments.” (the new name took effect on May 5, 2021).
+This rebranding was an effort to better align the office with the larger geospatial industry as well as our current role within the state.

 The SGID has been in continuous operation since its completion in 1991 and has seen numerous software and hardware configurations throughout the years.